keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 * Creates a git repository `podtato-head` on your `GitHub` account.
 * Adds Flux component manifests to the repository - creates `./clusters/dev/flux-system/*` structure.
-* Deploys Flux Components to your Kubernetes Cluster.
+* Deploys Flux components to your Kubernetes Cluster.
 * Configures Flux components to track the path `./clusters/dev/` in the repository.

 ## Creating application